Joel Anderson: California State Senate (2010–2018)

-During his term in the Senate, he has opposed any legislation controlling the sale of guns or ammunition.
+During his Senate term, he opposed any legislation controlling the sale of guns or ammunition.
 He opposed increased aid to pregnant teens, voted to prevent registered nurses from dispensing contraceptives, and wanted to prevent the inclusion of maternity services in health insurance plans sold in the state.
-He voted against the minimum wage increase more than once, he opposed requiring overtime pay for agricultural workers, opposes health warning labels on sugary drinks, opposed the sale of medical marijuana, opposed notifying property owners prior to the start of hydraulic fracking on their leased lands, voted not to ban the carcinogen BPA in baby products, voted against requiring mental health coverage by health insurers doing business in the state, voted against the solar power energy credit, voted to keep gender based health insurance pricing so that women would have to pay more for health insurance, and voted to allow the resale of recalled products.
+He voted against the minimum wage increase more than once, he opposed requiring overtime pay for agricultural workers, opposes health warning labels on sugary drinks, opposed the sale of medical marijuana, opposed notifying property owners prior to the start of hydraulic fracking on their leased lands, voted not to ban the carcinogen BPA in baby products, voted against requiring mental health coverage by health insurers doing business in the state, voted against the solar power energy credit, voted to keep gender-based health insurance pricing so that women would have to pay more, and voted to allow the resale of recalled products.
 He also voted against changing school start times, a statewide sanctuary policy, and recognizing non-binary as a legal gender.
 On June 1, 2017, he voted against a bill to create a single-payer health plan for the state of California.

-On July 20, 2017, Anderson introduced Resolution SJR-10, a resolution condemning the persecution of Falun Gong taking place in the People's Republic of China to the Committee of Rules.
-It unanimously passed a vote of the Judiciary Committee on August 29.

-On August 30, members of the senate received a letter on the stationary of the Chinese Consulate of San Francisco urging the California senators not to support SJR-10, "so as not to sabotage the friendship and sustainable development between California and China."
-The letter goes further, pointing out the strong economic ties between China and California, such as the high volume of tourism, trade, and overseas students studying in California.
-The following day, September 1, the resolution was voted on and sent back to the rules committee, blocking it from being voted on in the Senate.

-In August 2018, Anderson was accused of physically and verbally harassing Stephanie Roberson at a fund raising event for the California Nurses Association.
-Roberson, the association’s Government Relations Director, complained to the Senate Rules Committee that an intoxicated Joel Anderson repeatedly threatened to "bitch slap" her.
-The threats were witnessed by several people and Anderson was escorted off the premises by restaurant staff.

-In September 2018 he was officially reprimanded by the California Nurses Association for sexually harassing a lobbyist.